-Meaning and building blocks of mathematics, the nature of mathematical propositions, truth values, compound propositions; Truth tables; Truth sets; Venn diagram, logically valid conclusions; Use of quantifiers; A mathematical theorem and its variants-converse, inverse and contra positive; proof and types of proof; Deductive nature of mathematics; History of mathematics with special emphasis on teaching of mathematics, contribution of Indian mathematicians.
+Meaning and building blocks of mathematics, the nature of mathematical propositions, and its variants-converse, inverse and contra positive; proof and types of proof; Deductive history of mathematics with special emphasis on teaching of mathematics, contribution of Indian mathematicians.
 Scope of mathematics.